logux/core/README.md

 For this reason, every action metadata contains `meta.id` to order actions by this ID.

-ID is a array of:
+ID is an array of:

 1. Number of milliseconds elapsed since 1 January 1970.
 2. Unique node ID.